biojppm/c4stl/README.rst

 Caveats
 -------

-This is an alpha.
+This is a pre-alpha.
 Although there are already hundreds of unit tests, and they are executed with the clang sanitizers, and valgrind, bugs are bound to happen.

-Also, design flaws may be present (it may very well be possible to successfully compile method calls which should not be possible).
-I welcome your input on this too.
+Also, design flaws will be present in some corner cases, and it may very well be possible to successfully compile method calls which should not be possible to do.
+Again, I welcome your input regarding this and any other methods.

 Documentation